▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The breed really took off in America in the early 1900s, helped by the lady's cats Clinton Locke.
 Founder in 1899 of the Beresford Cat Club, the first registry of breed cats in the country, bought a copy in France, Lockehaven Siam, which won the award for the best cat in America in 1906 en Detroit.
 He repeated this feat the following year in Chicago, this time with a female, Lockehaven Elsa.
 In 1909 a breed club was founded, the Siamese Cat Society of America, who published a first standard.

-However, the breed's development was interrupted by the First World War, both in the United States and in Europe.
+But, the breed's development was interrupted by the First World War, both in the United States and in Europe.

 The development of Siamese cat in the United States it also owes a lot to Virginia Cobb.
 Originaria de Massachusetts, fell in love with the breed during a cat show at the Madison Square Garden of New York in 1928.
 He decided to import his first copy, whom he called CH Oriental Nanki Pooh de Newton.
 This female lived 17 years and had many litters.

 In addition to being very active and involved in the breeding and distribution of Siamese in United States, Virginia Cobb was also interested in its genetics.
 In collaboration with Clyde Edgar Keeler, Harvard University geneticist, explored in particular the scientific aspects of different coat colors.
 The first known color of the Siamese had been the seal point, with dark brown tips and a creamy coat.
-However, as reproductions were made, appeared the blue point (dark blue tips and bluish-white fur), the chocolat point (chocolate tips, ivory fur) and the lila point (pink gray tips, White fur).
+But, as reproductions were made, appeared the blue point (dark blue tips and bluish-white fur), the chocolat point (chocolate tips, ivory fur) and the lila point (pink gray tips, White fur).

 The Second World War was a second brake on the expansion of the race, especially in Europe.
 At the end of the war, the breed was even on the verge of extinction in Britain.